Joint Discrete Antenna Positioning and Beamforming Optimization in Movable Antenna Enabled Full-Duplex ISAC Networks: Introduction

 Based on the aforementioned discussion, this paper primarily considers a minimization of transmit power consumption for the MA-enabled full-duplex ISAC system.
-Specifically, we consider a more practical case where MA has a spatially discrete set of candidate positions.
-The objective is to minimize the total transmit power consumption through the joint optimization of the MA elements' discrete positions, beamforming vectors, sensing signal covariance matrix and user transmit power.
+Specifically, we consider a more practical case where MA has a spatially discrete set of candidate positions. {The discrete movement is motivated by the need to simplify the control and reduce the complexity of the mechanical systems \cite{8060521,7360379}.
+In contrast to the continuous positions of the MA system, we consider a more practical model, which is more amenable to deployment in practical applications.} The objective is to minimize the total transmit power consumption through the joint optimization of the MA elements' discrete positions, beamforming vectors, sensing signal covariance matrix and user transmit power.
 Given the highly coupled optimization variables, we aim to design an efficient joint optimization algorithm for the MA-enabled full-duplex ISAC system to address the transmit power consumption minimization problem.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item{We propose a novel MA-enabled full-duplex ISAC system, where the deployed MA can improve the system performance by increasing the spatial degrees of freedom.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item{We propose a novel MA-enabled full-duplex ISAC system, where the deployed MA can improve the system performance by increasing the spatial {DoF}.
 In this paper, we adopt a more practical MA model, where the candidate positions of MA elements are discrete.
 Then, a total transmit power consumption minimization problem is formulated via jointly optimizing the discrete position of MA elements, beamforming vectors, sensing signal covariance matrix and user transmit power.
 Considering the interdependence of the optimization variables, the minimization problem is non-convex, rendering it difficult to attain solutions.} \item{To address the issue of minimizing the total transmit power consumption of the system, we propose a discrete binary particle swarm optimization (BPSO) algorithm framework.
 More specifically, by applying the difference-of-convex (DC) programming and successive convex approximation (SCA) to transform the non-convex and rank-1 terms in fitness function, we can iteratively solve the fitness function to determine the discrete positions of MA elements.
 Given the obtained discrete positions of MA elements, the solutions for beamforming vectors, sensing signal covariance matrix and user transmit power are also determined.} \item{Numerical simulation results indicate that the system has performance advantages over traditional ISAC systems.
-Due to the enhanced spatial degrees of freedom that MA offers, the MA-enabled ISAC system can reduce the system's total transmit power consumption compared with fixed antenna arrays.
+Due to the enhanced spatial {DoF} that MA offers, the MA-enabled ISAC system can reduce the system's total transmit power consumption compared with fixed antenna arrays.
 In addition, beampattern simulation also shows that the proposed BPSO-based optimization algorithm framework in the MA-enabled full-duplex ISAC network can achieve multi-beam alignment and interference suppression to a certain extent.} \end{itemize}

 The structure of this paper is organized as follows.
 In Section II, we present the MA-enabled full-duplex ISAC system model and the formulation of total transmit power consumption minimization problem.
 Section III provides the joint discrete antenna positioning and beamforming optimization algorithm based on BPSO algorithm framework.
 In Section IV, numerical results elaborate that the proposed system has better performance in terms of reducing the transmit power consumption compared with fixed antenna array.
 Finally, Section V concludes the paper.